octo-technology/tdd-on-auth0-scripts/README.md

 The problem with the extensions conventions is that the scripts can only contain a function.
 You can't modularize or add an export in the script.

-Auth0 offers [several testing strategies](https://auth0.com/docs/support/testing) but not realy for Unit Tests.
+Auth0 offers [several testing strategies](https://auth0.com/docs/support/testing) but not really for Unit Tests.

 And I need TDD to express behaviours of my scripts.